RescueSocial/Victims_Cases_Film-Music-Arts/Cases Documentation-Filings/README.md

 ## <i>Critical Thinking and Contempory Rhetoric Comparisons</i>
 <i>Film Use Is Mentioned (Although "High Noon" from Golden Hollywood is not mentioned) for better Logic and Contemporary Rhetoric:
 - An additional emphasis will be via the use of films that illustrate the material.
-- via course readings and film viewings.
-- Critical response essays based on case readings and films
+- Critical response based on case readings and films

 Compare seeing the Cases Components with Modern Re-takes
 <br>Modern Trailer of Rear Window (1954) - James Stewart, Grace Kelly<br>